-In the reporting period, the Company, acting through its subsidiaries, carried out several property development projects and leased more than 895 thousand m2 of the existing warehouse and office space.
-The Management Board of the Company reviewed and assessed on an ongoing basis:
+In the reporting period, the Group carried out several property development projects.
+As at the end of 2021, the Group's property portfolio included more than 895 thousand m2 of leased or pre-leased space.
+The Company's Management Board reviewed and assessed on an ongoing basis:

-- current construction projects in terms of their progress, - · actual and expected revenue, - use of the Group's existing land resources and its ability to tailor the offering to meet the anticipated market expectations and demand, - available opportunities to purchase land for new projects to be implemented in subsequent years, - the Group's efforts to optimise financing of its investing activities.
+- current construction projects in terms of their progress, - actual and expected revenue, - use of the Group's existing land resources and its ability to tailor the offering to meet the anticipated market expectations and demand, - available opportunities to purchase land for new projects to be implemented in subsequent years, - the Group's efforts to optimise financing of its investing activities.